biosaxs-com/atsas-community/README.md

 ### Commercial Licenses
 Users not affiliated with a research or educational institute, please contact <info@biosaxs.com>
-to request an offer for a commercial license rom BIOSAXS GmbH.
+to request an offer for a commercial license from BIOSAXS GmbH.

 ## Manuals